johannschopplich/nuxt-kql/docs/guide/getting-started.md

 # Getting Started

-Follow these steps to add `nuxt-kql` to your Nuxt project.
+This guide will walk you through the steps to get started with `nuxt-kql`.

-## Step 1: Install nuxt-kql
+## Step 1: Install `nuxt-kql`

 Using [pnpm](https://pnpm.io):